John Mozeliak: The path to the 2011 World Series

-Mozeliak engineered what proved to be an exceptional in-season move to shape the 2011 season on July 27.
-He traded the highly regarded but troubled center fielder Colby Rasmus, relievers Trever Miller, P. J. Walters and Brian Tallet to the Toronto Blue Jays for starter Edwin Jackson, relievers Octavio Dotel and Marc Rzepczynski, outfielder Corey Patterson and three players to be named or cash.
+Mozeliak engineered a trade that shaped the 2011 season on July 27.
+He traded the center fielder Colby Rasmus, relievers Trever Miller, P. J. Walters, and Brian Tallet to the Toronto Blue Jays for starter Edwin Jackson, relievers Octavio Dotel, and Marc Rzepczynski, outfielder Corey Patterson, and three players to be named or cash.

 Still 10.5 games short of the wild card berth after 130 games on August 25, the Cardinals ended the season on a 22-9 run while capitalizing on the Atlanta Braves' collapse to avoid elimination on the season's final day, capping one of Major League Baseball's epic regular-season comebacks.
 Dotel and Rzepczynski proved to factor significantly in making up the 10.5 games as they helped stabilize questionable bullpen performance.
 Dotel posted a 3.28 ERA and struck out 32 of the 96 batters he faced.
 Rzepczynski posted a 3.97 ERA.
 Jackson started twelve games for the Cardinals and posted a 3.58 ERA, winning five games and losing two.
 The 10.5 games-won deficit is also the highest-surmounted at 130 games in MLB history.